Programer3/ERP_django/README.md

 👆 to run the ERP server

-Then go to the browser and enter the url **<http://127.0.0.1:8000/>**
+Then go to the browser and enter the url for students and teachers:  **<http://127.0.0.1:8000/>**

-## Login

-The login page is common for students and teachers.
+👆 to access the login page

 The username is their name and password for everyone (including admin) is 'project123' by default.
+(FOR DEVELOPMENT ONLY)

-The student added will be given the credentials to login:
+The student added will be given the credentials to login according to following format:

 Username- Name

 Password- USN

-The teacher added will be given the credentials to login:
+The teacher added will be given the credentials to login as following format:

 Username- Name

 Password- Name

-Example usernames:
+## Example usernames
+>
-> student- 'samarth'
+> student- samarth, Anna
-> teacher- 'trisila'
+> teacher- trisila, Guru
+> admin- admin

+## Admin

+The admin page is common for students and teachers.

 You can access the django admin page at **<http://127.0.0.1:8000/admin>**